KshitizSadh/Packet_Analyer/Readme.md

 ---

-# 🛡️ Basic Packet Analyzer — Algonive Internship Project
+# 🛡️ Basic Packet Analyzer

 This project captures live network traffic and extracts:
 - Source and destination IPs